matthewotto/Vimlander-2-The-Quickening/README.markdown

     touch ~/.vim/custom_gvimrc

 Then, sprinkle to taste with your defaults, undoing my craziness, etc.  These files are ignored by git and enable fun for all.

+## A little note about submodules

+Since I always forget how to update submodules I'm putting a note here:

+    git submodule init
+    git submodule update